 Low and slow is the name of the game with this machine.
 Don’t be in a hurry, it won’t turn out good.
 This time we didn’t put the veggies right on the grates, instead they kinda’ steamed at first, then opened to get some of the applewood flavor.

 I used a mix of zucchini, yellow squash, mushrooms and onions because they were in season and inexpensive.
-Set on the grill next to our meat it was done and tender at the same time.
-Buttery and delicious.
+Set on the grill next to our meat it was done and tender at the same time as our Smoked pork steaks.
+Buttery and delicious together.

-You could toss in some whole baby bella or white mushrooms as well and it would be fantastic.
+It is best to choose items that are in season at the grocery store.
+Zucchini, squash and whole baby bella or white mushrooms work best.
 Firmer varieties like carrots and cauliflower wouldn’t work in this.
 You could easily put those together though and cook longer to get them tender.

 This time we chose to use 9×13″ aluminum pans covered with foil.
 This won’t bring a smokey flavor to your zucchini and mushrooms but essentially sautés them.